slyfox1186/pihole-regex/README.md

 Otherwise, run:

-`sudo crontab -u root -e` and remove the four lines listed above in the install instructions.
+`sudo crontab -u root -e` and manually remove the four lines listed above in the install instructions.